redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

 This test is a little more explicit in that it expects an actual `<button>` element to exist and that it's label (name) be "Login".
-Being explicit with something as important as the login button can be a good idea, especially if you want to be sure that your site is friendly to screenreaders or another assitive browsing devices.
+Being explicit with something as important as the login button can be a good idea, especially if you want to be sure that your site is friendly to screen-readers or another assistive browsing devices.

 #### mockCurrentUser()